-SSC 100 An Introduction to the Social Sciences: A Caribbean Focus
+SSC 100 An Introduction to the Social Sciences: A Caribbean Focus computer lab, support texts and various other services are available free of charge to freshmen.

 Academic Advisement: Students are encouraged to establish a major of interest upon matriculation.
 Matriculated students are assigned a faculty advisor in their respective college or school of interest.
 Faculty advisors will recommend courses as needed in fulfillment of general education and degree requirements.
 Students should meet with their advisors regularly.